isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 ##### <a name="effected">How the Rental Waivers will be Effected</a><a href="#refc" title="Return to top">↩</a> #####

+<u>Notice of cash grant</u>

-From early August, the Inland Revenue Authority of Singapore (IRAS) will issue notices of cash grant to qualifying property owners, i.e. owners of property with eligible tenant-occupiers<sup><a href="#fn10" id="ref10">10</a></sup>.
-The notice will inform property owners of the rental waivers they should provide to their tenants.
+Since early August, the Inland Revenue Authority of Singapore (IRAS) has been issuing notices of cash grant to qualifying property owners, i.e. owners of property with eligible tenant-occupiers<sup><a href="#fn10" id="ref10">10</a></sup>.
+The notice informs property owners of the rental waivers they should provide to their tenants.

 Property owners will be required to serve a copy of the IRAS notice on their tenants within four working days of receipt of the notice, so that tenants will have timely confirmation that they are eligible for the rental waivers.
 Service of the notice may be done in person or via registered post or email.